 The homebuyer’s attorney

-Again, they attorney is also professionally educated and knows a lot more than you.
-It's true that eventually you'll have your own attorney deal with things.
+Again, their attorney is also professionally educated and knows a lot more than you.
+It's true that eventually, you'll have your own attorney deal with things.
 But are you ready to handle questions on the spot?

 Working with whole house inspectors